iShares MSCI Taiwan ETF (NYSEARCA:EWT) Sees Strong Trading Volume

-iShares MSCI Taiwan ETF (NYSEARCA:EWT) saw unusually-strong trading volume on Thursday .
-Approximately 306,527 shares were traded during mid-day trading, a decline of 91% from the previous session’s volume of 3,462,462 shares.The stock last traded at $63.16 and had previously closed at $63.79.
+Shares of iShares MSCI Taiwan ETF (NYSEARCA:EWT) saw unusually-high trading volume on Wednesday .
+Approximately 143,602 shares were traded during mid-day trading, a decline of 96% from the previous session’s volume of 3,480,966 shares.The stock last traded at $61.93 and had previously closed at $60.58.

 Ishares MSCI Taiwan Index Fund (the Fund) is an exchange-traded fund.
 The Fund seeks investment results that correspond generally to the price and yield performance, before fees and expenses, of the MSCI Taiwan IndexSM (the Index).
 The Index consists of stocks traded primarily on the Taiwan Stock Exchange.